dychen/django-tutorial/README.md

 Set up the Project
 ------------------
 Now, we're going to set up the Django project.
 You can call it whatever you want, but ideally you'll give it the same name that Will gives the Heroku app to avoid any confusion down the line.
-In this tutorial, we called our project django-tutorial (when we made our git repo).
-Within the project, we can make one or more Django apps.
-In most cases, you'll just want one.
-I'm going to call the application we're going to make testdjango, but you'll probably want to give yours a more descriptive name whenever you make your own project.
+In this tutorial, we called our main project directory django-tutorial (when we made our git repo).
+Within the main project directory, we can start a Django project.
+I'm going to call the project we're going to make testdjango, but you'll probably want to give yours a more descriptive name whenever you make your own project.
+Then, we're going to make an application for that project.
+Each project can have one or more applications, but we'll just make one for our purposes.
+We'll call it facebookgraph because it hits Facebook's Graph API and pulls user data from that.

-Go to your project directory:
+Go to your main project directory:

 	$ cd ~/django-tutorial